CLICK HERE For OPEN Business List

 There are a wide variety of resources available on this site.
 However, it is highly recommend watching the Hurricane Recovery Webinar that was recorded on August 31, 2022.
 Florida’s own Tiffany Garling gave an in-depth report about her challenges in Jackson County following Hurricane Michael, including many issues that will likely arise across the state in the coming weeks.

-Updates will be made with recovery programs and resources as they become available.
-Information will be pushed out to ensure that all of you have the best information to make recovery decisions for your business and the community
+In the wake of a hurricane, updates will be made with recovery programs and resources as they become available.
+Information will be pushed out to ensure that all of you have the best information to make recovery decisions for your business and the community.

 Roadmap to Federal Resources for Disaster Recovery Guide The guide is useful for common challenges about all recovery efforts, and it lists the 10 most common economic recovery challenges beginning on page 9.